 Beer and Wine Picks the Big Game

 These were my beer and wine picks for the 2017 Super Bowl.
-The other day I wrote about New England Beer and Food which as some new local beer picks in addition to the ones below.

 Well, beer is the adult beverage of choice for watching the big game, so I will start there.
 New England has a wide array of breweries, so I’m going to stay loyal and focus on some local beers.
 Sam Adams helped to launch the craft beer movement in America.
 Though they have grown into a large brand, they still offer high quality beer.
 Their basic Boston Lager is always a good choice.
 Lately I’ve been enjoying two of their new seasonal ales.
 Hopscape, shown below with some skillet pork shops, is a wheat ale brewed with West Coast hops.
 Fresh as Helles is a refreshing lager with orange blossoms blended in.

 Let’s mention a few of the smaller breweries with some good options for game day.
 Hopponius Union from Jack’s Abbey lives up to its billing as “Wicked Hoppy”; if you like IPAs, this one kicks it up a notch.
 Another local IPA I like is Greenhead IPA, which gets its name from a pesky fly that visits some beaches in the area from time to time.
 That one is from Newburyport Brewing Company.
 And don’t forget about Lord Hobo Brewing, located in our hometown of Woburn.
 I’ll be sure to open a Boomsauce from Lord Hobo, as it seemed to serve the Pats well during the first two playoff games.

 Mayflower Brewery offers a number of beers I’ve enjoyed.
 Their Golden Ale is good easy sipping.
 Mayflower also has a Porter that would be great with our Irish Lamb Stew.